pal03377/master-thesis/thesis.typ

 // - As an intermediate step, Athena could provide feedback as a "first correction round", and tutors could then review and modify the feedback in the second correction round.
 Artemis already supports having multiple correction rounds, so this would be a natural extension.
 // - Fully automatic feedback on text and modeling exercises would save a lot of time for tutors, but it would have to be good enough.
 // - Approaches like ThemisML and CoFee would not work for fully automatic feedback, because they require manual feedback to learn from.
-As of March 2023, the Artemis production instance at the Technical University of Munich shows that a majority of programming exercises, 1,998 out of 2,688, are assessed automatically.
+As of March 2023, the Artemis production instance at the Technical University of Munich shows that a majority of programming exercises, 1,998 out of 2,688, is assessed automatically.
 However, creating detailed tests for these exercises is a labor-intensive process.

 There is room to improve the feedback suggestion generation, not only for programming exercises but for other exercise types as well.
 If the overall system becomes advanced enough, it could autonomously generate feedback across various exercises.
 A logical intermediate strategy would be for Athena to offer feedback in a preliminary correction round.
 With Artemis's existing framework that supports multiple correction rounds, tutors can subsequently review and adjust this feedback as needed.